Forms, Policies, and Procedures

 Policy on Use of Quote-Bid Subsitution Form (formerly known as the Non-Compliance Form)

 Any order of $2000 or over should be accompanied by a minimum of three quotes, and any order of $10,000 or over should have a minimum of three bids or quotes when bids are not feasible.
 These need to be requested prior to the order being place (Purchase Order), or invoice being paid, and copies attached to said order or invoice.

-In cases where it isn't possible or practical to seek quotes or bids according to the above specifications, an Explanation for Non-Compliance Form, designed specifically for this purpose, can be used.
+In cases where it isn't possible or practical to seek quotes or bids according to the above specifications, a Quote-Bid Subsitution Form, designed specifically for this purpose, can be used.
 This form must be filled out completely, and submitted in place of quotes or bids, attached to the order or invoice being presented.
 A manager's or department head's signature must be on the form for it to be accepted, as well as an approval signature by Procurement Services.

-The Non-Compliance Form should only be used as outlined above, and never to be utilized when a department can and should request quotes or bids.
+The Quote-Bid Subsitution Form should only be used as outlined above, and never to be utilized when a department can and should request quotes or bids.

 Petty Cash Form & Policy

 Any time that a student or employee of the University needs to be reimbursed for an approved purchase of goods only, and that purchase is under $50, a Petty Cash Reimbursement form can be used.
 The attached document contains two of the Petty Cash forms, actually, so please submit only one form (half the page) for Petty Cash requests.

 Once anyone starts looking around on the Procurement page of the University website, one thing that becomes very clear is that we have a lot of policies and procedures governing purchasing, payment requests, campus credit cards, reimbursements, etc. In light of that we put together a condensed Reference Guide that touches on all of the more important points, and allows folks to find answers a little more quickly than going through all of the various policies and procedures one at a time.